 ***This program does not require approval under the Private Career College Act 2005

-The Diploma of Acupuncture program at Pharma-Medical Science College of Canada is designed to be in compliance with the entry-level standards of practice set by the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
-Our course's teachings include theories, practical demonstrations of acupuncture skills in the classroom, and supervised practicum in the clinic.
+The diploma of Acupuncture program at Pharma-Medical Science College of Canada is designed to be in compliance with the entry-level standards of practice set by the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
+Our course teaching includes theories, practical demonstrations of acupuncture skills in the classroom, and supervised practicum.

-Students will gain the knowledge to effectively practice acupuncture in Canada and be capable of the following:
+Students will gain knowledge to effectively practice acupuncture in Canada and be capable of the following:

-1: Perform a procedure on tissue below the dermis and below the surface of a mucous membrane for the purpose of performing acupuncture.
+1. Performing a procedure on tissue below dermis and below the surface of a mucous membrane for the purpose of performing acupuncture.

-2. Identify a body system disorder as the cause of a person’s symptoms using traditional Chinese medicine techniques.
+2. Identifying a body system disorder as the cause of a person’s symptoms using traditional Chinese medicine techniques.